james-pearce/james-pearce.github.io/_posts/2021-06-10-explainable-ai.markdown

 Next I tried the logistic regression.
 The result: 0.754 accuracy.

-Looks like we need to do more work to get the new, fancy machine learning techniques for little gain in this instance.
+Looks like we need to do more work to explain our new, fancy machine learning techniques but get little gain in this instance.

+The takeaway might be to think about your model development lifecycle:

+  1. build an interpretable model using classical, interpretable techniques;
+  2. Once you are happy with this, use a modern machine learning technique to see if you get a significant gain in performance; and
+  3. If you do, consider whether you want to spend more time tweaking the interpretable model or explaining the machine learning model.
+Most times you won't.

 ---